Call4Cloud | MMP-C | Autopilot | Device Preparation

 3.PowerShell

-Powershell is also a very good option to determine if it is installed.
+Powershell is also a very good option for determining if the expedite client is installed.
 Just launch Powershell and copy-paste this command:

 Get-WmiObject -Class Win32_Product | Where-Object {$_.Name -match “Microsoft Update Health Tools”}